essentialols/pstat236-spatial/midterm-project.md

 ## Residual standard error: 18.47 on 48 degrees of freedom
 ```

 We find the average home value is \$38436.
-Since we will use the log-transformed home value for subsequent models, we repeat the zero means model for the transformed variable for purposes of comparison.
+Since we will use the log-transformed home value for subsequent models, we repeat the constant means model for the transformed variable for purposes of comparison.

 ```r